cawleyflower/testDocs/README.md

 ## Contributing

-The master branch hosts the current, most stable version of the site Dev branch contains the unstable version, where new features and content are added continually.
+The master branch hosts the current, most stable version of the site.
+Dev branch contains the unstable version, where new features and content are added continually.

 If you would like to contribute to the site, please fork and submit a pull request